combinatrix-ai/PromptTrail/README.md

 ## Design Principles

-- If you know what is LLM, you must be able to use PromptTrail.
+- If you know what an LLM is, you must be able to use PromptTrail.
 - Agent (Flow) as Code
   - Agent that can be written in one place by code
     - Hook-based agent definition like PyTorch Lightning
 - Provide an easy way to debug prompt program
   - Turn-based execution
   - Record everything for later inspection
-  - Easy to read error messages with template id, hook name etc... is included
+  - Easy to read error messages with template id, hook name, etc... is included
 - Intuitive and explicit (but sometimes convention)
   - Everything evolves fast here.
 You can't be sure what is right now.
 So explicit is better than implicit.
 Code is better than document.
     - No hidden templates and configurations
-    - Every parameter should be passed explicitly and be able to understood by types
+    - Every parameter should be passed explicitly and be able to be understood by types
       - Easy to work with on VSCode and JetBrains IDEs
-  - Everything must be clear by class inhetitance and types.
+  - Everything must be clear by class inheritance and types.
 I don't want to read docs.
     - Unified access to templates, parameters of agents
     - Hook-based agent definition
     - More default values